avivdaum/sysprobe/README.md

 ### Constrains
 - Use only standard libraries (no 3rd-party packages).
 - Be robust: we want your program to be able to run on every linux embedded board/server/computer without changes, so handle missing files/devices/permissions gracefully (don’t crash).
+- Because you will work with advanced internal features, I recommend working from a root user (or with `sudo su`)
 - Keep it small, readable, and comment where it matters.

 ## Tasks